 Nevada Desert Experience

-Offers information on nonviolent methods to achieve social and political change; provides mediation services; offers internships to both students and non-students
+Promotes nonviolent methods to achieve social and political change; prepares people "for nonviolent struggle in their own contexts and languages"; provides mediation services of "trained conflict resolution professionals"; offers internships to both students and non-students

 Pax Christi USA

-Part of the Pax Christi international Catholic peace movement; it "rejects war, preparation for war, every form of violence and domination, and personal and systemic racism"; has local, high-school, and college groups
+Part of the Pax Christi international Catholic peace movement; it "rejects war, preparation for war, every form of violence and domination, and personal and systemic racism"; has local, high-school, college, and religious-community groups

-With support from its grassroots network, Peace Action works against war and nuclear weapons; it uses "write-in campaigns, Internet actions, citizen lobbying and direct action"
+With support from its grassroots network, Peace Action works against war, and especially against nuclear weapons; it uses "write-in campaigns, Internet actions, citizen lobbying and direct action"

 The American Conservative

-Magazine that favors traditional conservatism, including a restrained foreign policy; runs many antiwar articles; offers print, digital, and Kindle subscriptions; website features political analysis
+Magazine that favors traditional conservatism, including a restrained foreign policy

 The Nuclear Resister